 How to work with canned coconut milk: Have you ever worked with canned full fat milk?
-It's MAGIC.
+It's magic.
 You find it at grocery stores, sometimes in baking, sometimes in the cultural food aisle, or just online.
 It's a great ingredient because it can replace heavy dairy cream as a creamy liquid ingredient.
-Coconut milk from the can is basically grated coconut milk, so it contains the valued lauric acid noted for its positive effects on good cholesterol.

-To use it in this recipe, use the can at room temperature.
+To use it in this recipe, the can should be at room temperature.
 Shake it up and open the can.
 If the fat has separated from the liquid, pour both solids and liquids in a pan and heat until creamy but allow it to cool before blending for popsicle base.

 - Open the room temperature coconut milk cans.
 If the fat has separated from the liquid, pour in a sauce pan, heat and stir to create a creamy texture.
 Let the mixture cool while you prepare the fruits.